noahc3/Homebrew-Guide/usingcfw/installnsps/installnsps-goldtree.rst

 3. Run Goldleaf on your Switch.

-4. Choose **USB installation** and choose **Start**.

-5. On your PC, open the Zadig application and complete the installation if prompted.
+4. On your PC, open the Zadig application and complete the installation if prompted.

-6. In the dropdown box, look for either **'libnx usb comms'** or **'Nintendo Switch'** and select it.
+5. In the dropdown box, look for either **'libnx usb comms'** or **'Nintendo Switch'** and select it.

     * If you cannot see either one, enable **'List All Devices'** under the options menu item.

-7. Set driver to **'libusbK (v3.0.7.0)'**
+6. Set driver to **'libusbK (v3.0.7.0)'**

 .. image::  https://puu.sh/CKNk1/86e21a92e5.png

-8. Choose **'Install Driver'** or **'Replace Driver'** or **'Reinstall Driver'** (the big button).
+7. Choose **'Install Driver'** or **'Replace Driver'** or **'Reinstall Driver'** (the big button).
 Wait for this process to finish.

-9. Close Zadig.
+8. Close Zadig.

-10. Disconnect and reconnect your Switch
+9. Disconnect and reconnect your Switch

-    * Goldleaf should now say 'USB connection detected'.
-If it doesn't, close Goldleaf and try again.

 Step 2: Install NSP with Goldtree
 ---------------------------------

-1. Make sure your Switch is still connected to your PC with Goldleaf in USB installation mode.
+1. Make sure your Switch is still connected to your PC.

+2. On your Switch in Goldleaf, choose **'Explore Content > Remote PC (via USB)**.

+    * The Switch may appear to freeze.
+This is normal.

-2. Open Goldtree downloaded earlier on your PC.
+3. Open Goldtree downloaded earlier on your PC.

-3. You will be asked to select the NSP you wish to install.
-Navigate to and select it.
+4. You can now browse your PC's files on your Switch.
+Browse for the NSP file you wish to install.

-4. On your Switch, choose Install.

-5. Pick where you want to install the NSP (Note: SD Card is always recommended to prevent issues with corruption)
+5. Select the NSP file you want to install and choose where you want to install it.

-6. If the NSP you are installing usually requires a firmware version higher than yours, choose **'Yes'** to ignore required firmware version.
-Otherwise, choose **'No'**
+6. If asked, select **'Install'** to confirm the installation.

 7. Wait for the installation process to complete